nus-cs2103-AY2425S1/ip/docs/README.md

-# Barcus User Guide :cat:
+# Barcus User Guide 🐱

 Feeling overwhelmed with tasks?
 Fear not, Barcus is here.
 Barcus is a cute task management c(h)atbot meant to keep track of your tasks, deadlines and events.
-Simply type in all your tasks, and let Barcus take care of you. :cat:
+Simply type in all your tasks, and let Barcus take care of you. 🐈

 ![Barcus Product Screenshot](Ui.png)